RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 ### Filter

-You can filter based on the following attribteus
+You can filter based on the following attributes

 Filter 		| Values | Description|  Example
 --------- |  ----------- |  ----------- |  -----------